Fast-tracking innovative and impactful research by contributing £30k towards the formation of new two-year synthesis groups.

 - 10% discount when publishing in Ecology and Evolution

-Although data collection should be limited for a Synthesis Group, funding can be used for the purposes of employment to provide gap filling data collection on the ground in Global South countries
+Although data collection should be limited for a Synthesis Group, funding can be used for employment to provide gap-filling data collection on the ground in Global South countries.

 It is a condition of all grants that our contribution is acknowledged in any publication or publicity that may arise from this study.
 Please notify us of any publications supported by this funding.